Setupad/Setupad-Prebid-Mobile-Integration-Documentation/java_documentation/sdk_integration.md

     <!--...-->
 </application>
 ```
+\
+\

-<br/>Lastly, add a custom activity, which is necessary only for banner and interstitial ads
+Lastly, add a custom activity, which is necessary only for banner and interstitial ads.
 ```xml
 <activity
     android:name="org.prebid.mobile.rendering.views.browser.AdBrowserActivity"